-Focal Points: Building Trust + Accessibility
+Focal Points: Building Trust + Access for Underrepresented Communities

 As part of the Civic Digital Fellowship, Coding it Forward hosted a hack-a-thon geared towards social good.
 Splitting into groups based on interests, my team and I decided to focus on the current inefficiencies of the interview process that asylum-seeking refugees go through from both the perspective of the interviewer and asylee.